Ramneet04/Pinterest/Readme.md

 ### faced error
 - initial error as i made a route that does nothing a open route and got an error server was crashing took my more than a hour.
 - missed a / in login route.
+- error.length() i used this syntax for array which is wrong, correct is --> error.length